 I’ve been a fan of science fiction for quite some time.
-Recent films like Transcendence and Replicas have kept me “edutained” and intrigued about science and technology.
+Recent films like Transcendence and Replicas kept me “edutained” and intrigued about science and technology.
 But there is a project in the works that’s turning fiction into a reality, and I’m not sure how I feel about it.

 Founded by Russian Entrepreneur Dmitry Itskov, the 2045 Initiative is a project aimed at creating technologies that enable the transfer of individual consciousness to a non-biological carrier, which could extend life to the point of immortality; in other words, transferring human personalities into artificial brains (robots).
 According to The Sun, a team of scientists is building a research center that’ll focus on robotics, cybernetics, and the merging of man to machine.
 They predict that the mapping of the human brain can one day be uploaded to a computer (AI), and the artificial brain will be imprinted with the personality and thoughts of an existing human.